AyushJam/isethdrsensor/README.md

 ## Acknowledgments

 Special thanks to the developers of ISETCam, ISETAuto, and ISET3d for their invaluable tools that made this work possible.

+## Octave Support
+- July 14, 2025: Ayush Jamdar at Omnivision Technologies Inc.
+- We've modified EXR handling and other scripts in `isetcam` and `iset3d-tiny` that can read the light groups using OpenEXR and simulate the complete pipeline in GNU Octave.
+- We have tested `isethdrsensor/scripts/fullSimulation.m` on examples from the ISET HDR dataset.